qinjinjia/ec601_Code-Review/Code Review by Qinjin Jia/Code Reivew by Qinjin Jia.md

 The project is still under development :construction:, therefore, **Performance** of the project is not reviewed.

 #### 4.7 Scalability
-The **firebase realtime database** is utilized as the backend of the porject [writeToFireBase.java](https://github.com/kev5/Go-Meet/blob/master/writeToFireBase.java).  **The firebase realtime database** supports a large user base/data.
+The **firebase realtime database** is utilized as the backend of the porject, which can be found in [writeToFireBase.java](https://github.com/kev5/Go-Meet/blob/master/writeToFireBase.java).  **The firebase realtime database** supports a large user base/data.
 Therefore, the scalability of the project is good.
 ```
     public writeToFireBase(){
         this.user = FirebaseAuth.getInstance().getCurrentUser();